-This course is accredited by the Institute of Materials, Minerals and Mining (IOM3) until August 2025, by the Institution of Engineering and Technology (IET) until August 2025, by the Institution of Mechanical Engineers (IMechE) until August 2026, and the Royal Aeronautical Society (RAeS) until August 2026 on behalf of the Engineering Council as meeting the requirements for Further Learning for registration as a Chartered Engineer (CEng).
+This MSc course is accredited by;

+- The Institute of Materials, Minerals and Mining (IOM3) on behalf of the Engineering Council as further learning for CEng until August 2026 - The Institution of Engineering and Technology (IET) on behalf of the Engineering Council as further learning until August 2025, - The Institution of Mechanical Engineers (IMechE) on behalf of the Engineering Council as further learning for CEng until August 2026, - The Royal Aeronautical Society (RAeS) on behalf of the Engineering Council as further learning for CEng until August 2026.

 Candidates must hold a CEng accredited BEng/BSc (Hons) undergraduate first degree to comply with full CEng registration requirements.